Together for Short Lives Legal Advice Service

 - welfare benefits

-For lawyers not undertaking these areas in their day-to-day practise and wishing to acquire the necessary knowledge of these areas of law, Lawworks offers a programme of free CPD-accredited training.
+For lawyers not undertaking these areas in their day-to-day practise and wishing to acquire the necessary knowledge of these areas of law, Lawworks offers training in community care and housing law.
 In addition, volunteers will be supported by our LawWorks in-house legal team.

 Volunteer Opportunity: ‘Secondary Specialisation’